raspberrypilearning/using-pip-on-windows/learn.md

 By following this guide you will learn:

 - What is pip?
-- How to add Python to your path
+- How to add Python to your path.
-- How to use pip to install Python packages on Windows
+- How to use pip to install Python packages on Windows.